The folks at Chowdafest announce “Clam Bake To Go” on Father's Day June 21, 2020.

 “We thought this would make an ideal gift to give on Father's Day.
-It's so much better than a tie,” Keenan jokingly said, a proud father himself.
-They're easy to cook and only takes between 20 and 40 minutes to steam depending on how many meals that are in your pot.
+It's so much better than a tie” Keenan jokingly said, a proud father himself.
+They're easy to cook and only take between 20 and 40 minutes to steam depending on how many meals that are in your pot.
 The pot sizes vary only in height and can hold up to ten meals but the diameter of the pot remains the same so it easily fits on your stove or grill.
-All you do is just add water, beer or wine and let them steam to perfection.
-Owner/Chef Jay LeBlanc of Knot Norm's in East Norwalk is renown for his lobster rolls and is partial to clambakes when steamed with a good beer.
-He will be filming social media spots on how to grill your clambake with beer along with friend Tony Aitoro of Aitoro's appliance in Norwalk who is known as a grill master.
+All you do is just add water, beer, or wine and let them steam to perfection.
+Owner/Chef Jay LeBlanc of Knot Norm's in East Norwalk is renowned for his lobster rolls and is partial to clambakes when steamed with a good beer.
+He will be filming social media spots on how to grill your clambake with beer along with friend Tony Aitoro of Aitoro's Appliance in Norwalk who is known as a grill master.

 “With the summer season tentatively on standby, we wanted to make sure everyone can survive until our annual fall event,” Keenan said.
-“Plus thanks to both The Westport Hub and CCO Habitats, we're able to hold our pick-ups in Westport while supporting some of our local restaurants and sponsors, all of which are very much part of summer."
-For example, Polar Beverages will be wishing a happy fathers day with a complimentary can of their summertime seltzer with each meal.
+“Plus thanks to both The Westport Hub and CCO Habitats, we're able to hold our pick-ups in Westport while supporting some of our local restaurants and sponsors, all of which are very much part of summer”.
+For example, Polar Beverages will be wishing a happy Father's Day with a complimentary can of their summertime seltzer with each meal.
 Cabot Creamery knows that both lobster and clams go great with their melted butter and they too will be participating with a complimentary stick of their butter.
-Both are long time and treasured sponsors of Chowdafest.
+Both are a long time and treasured sponsors of Chowdafest.

 Samuel Adams is a new sponsor of Chowdafest this year, offering a complimentary two-pack with each clambake while supplies last and assuming the person picking them up is over the age of 21 with ID.
 The ideal pairing for this clambake is to cook with one and raise the other one to toast your Dad on the occasion.

-Clambake meals all include one lobster each but the number of meals are limited so best order early.
-There will be no walk up sales.
+Clambake meals all include one lobster each but the number of meals is limited so best to order early.
+There will be no walk-up sales.
 Even pickup times are limited so best to go online to order the pick up time that works best for you.
 Keenan notes that a touchless delivery service is also available but limited to Fairfield, Westport, Weston, Wilton, Norwalk and New Canaan for a flat fee of $8.

 The Taste of Summer is sponsored by Aitoro Appliances, Cabot Creamery, CCO Habitats, Friends of Sherwood Island, Knot Norm's, Polar Beverages, Sam Adams, and The Westport Hub.